-DAV21529 519 S.L.C.
+DAV25970 FMC S.L.C.

-- jury of approximately 350-375 Indian men, women, and children' led by Lakota Chief Spotted Elk of the Miniconjou band at "Cankpe' Opi Wakpa" or "Wounded Knee Creek". - (8) This engagement became known as the "Wounded Knee Massacre", and took place between unarmed Native Americans and soldiers, heavily armed with standard issue army rifles as well as four "Hotchkiss guns" with five 37 mm barrels capable of firing 43 rounds per minute. - (9) Nearly two-thirds of the Native Americans killed during the Massacre were unarmed women and children who were participating in a ceremony to restore their traditional homelands prior to the arrival of European settlers. - (10) Poor tactical emplacement of the soldiers meant that most of the casualties suffered by the United States troops were inflicted by friendly fire. - (11) On January 1st, 1891, Major General Nelson A. Miles, Commander of the Division of Missouri, telegraphed Major General John M. Schofield, Commander-in-Chief of the Army notifying him that "[I]t is stated that the disposition of four hundred soldiers and four pieces of artillery was fatally defective and large number of soldiers were killed and
+- (8) This engagement became known as the "Wounded Knee Massacre", and took place between unarmed Native Americans and soldiers, heavily armed with standard issue army rifles as well as four Hotchkiss cannons capable of causing serious destruction. - (9) Nearly two-thirds of the Native Americans killed during the Massacre were unarmed women and children who were participating in a ceremony to restore their traditional homelands prior to the arrival of European settlers. - (10) Poor tactical emplacement of the soldiers meant that most of the casualties suffered by the United States troops were inflicted by friendly fire. - (11) On January 1, 1891, Major General Nelson A. Miles, Commander of the Division of Missouri, telegraphed Major General John M. Schofield, Commanding General of the Army notifying him, "It is stated that the disposition of four hundred soldiers and four pieces of artillery was fatally defective and large number of soldiers were killed and wound-

-1 wounded by the fire from their own ranks and a very 2 large number of women and children were killed in 3 addition to the Indian men".
+1 ed by the fire from their own ranks and a very large 2 number of women and children were killed in addi-3 tion to the Indian men.".
 4 (12) The United States awarded 20 Medals of 5 Honor to soldiers of the U.S. 7th Cavalry following 6 their participation in the Wounded Knee Massacre.
-7 (13) In 2001, the Cheyenne River Sioux Tribe, 8 a member Tribe of the Great Sioux Nation, upon in-9 formation provided by Lakota elders and by vet-10 erans, passed Tribal Council Resolution No. 132-01, 11 requesting that the Federal Government revoke the 12 Medals of Honor from the soldiers of the United 13 States Army, 7th Cavalry issued following the mas-14 sacre of unarmed men, women, children, and elderly 15 of the Great Sioux Nation on December 29, 1890, 16 on Tribal Lands near Wounded Knee Creek.
+7 (13) In 2001, the Cheyenne River Sioux Tribe, 8 a member Tribe of the Great Sioux Nation, upon in-9 formation provided by Lakota elders and by vet-10 erans, passed Tribal Council Resolution No. 132-01, 11 requesting that the Federal Government revoke the 12 Medals of Honor from the soldiers of the United 13 States Army, 7th Cavalry issued following the mas-14 sacre of unarmed men, women, children, and elderly of the Great Sioux Nation on December 29, 1890, 15 16 on Tribal Lands near Wounded Knee Creek.
 17 (14) The National Congress of American Indi-18 ans requested in a 2007 Resolution that the Con-19 gress "renounce the issuance of said medals, and/or 20 to proclaim that the medals are null and void, given 21 the atrocities committed upon unarmed men, women, 22 children and elderly of the Great Sioux Nation".
-23 (15) General Miles contemporaneously stated 24 that a "[w]holesale massacre occurred and I have
+23 (15) General Miles contemporaneously stated 24 that a "wholesale massacre occurred and I have